imgix/imgix-blueprint/README.md

 If working in JavaScript, it's important to note that the built-in `atob` and `btoa` methods are not URL safe, and only support [Latin-1](https://en.wikipedia.org/wiki/Latin-1_Supplement_(Unicode_block)) characters.
 Because of these limitations, it may be useful to use a third-party tool for encoding and decoding Base64 in JavaScript, such as [js-base64's](https://github.com/dankogai/js-base64) `Base64.encodeURI` method.

+All parameters and values passed to the library must be unencoded.

 ## Securing URLs